gabrielflorit/script-8.github.io/README.md

 - add way to specify frame rate
 - when fetching gist, try to do hit github directly by using user's token
+- also when fetching default gist, try to avoid hitting github api directly
 - add fps counter to iframe (perhaps a stats mode?)
 - drop gatekeeper, it's too slow